yashaswinikbr/yashaswinikbr.github.io/content/hero/index.md

 👩‍💻 I am working as a Software Developer at [One360 LLC](https://www.one360.cx/).

-I have about 5+ years of academic experience in the field of Computer Science and Software Engineering.
+I have about 2+ years of experience building scalable backend systems.

-I'm now seeking a full-time role where I can contribute my skills in coding and finding efficient solutions.
+I'm now seeking a full-time roles where I can make a lasting impact and make meaningful connections.

 Let's code the future together!